datalad/blog/content/posts/forgejo-aneksajo-podman-deployment/index.md

 ```

 With the SSH-passthrough configuration targeted here, we can disabled Forgejo's
 internal SSH server entirely.
-However, we do *not* want to disable its SSH features
+However, we do *not* want to disable its SSH
-entirely!
+features entirely!
+Setting the `SSH_PORT` to the standard `22` causes Forgejo
+to stop putting a custom port into the SSH URLs it displayes.
+This is
+important, because SSH-access is happening via the SSH server running on the
+host, on that port `22`.

 ```
 [service]